htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 executed.
 HTCondor executes the job and transfers output back to the submitting machine.
 The user specifies which files and directories to transfer, and at what point the output files should be copied back to the submitting machine.
-This specification is done within the job’s submit description file.
+This specification is done within the job's submit description file.

 Specifying If and When to Transfer Files
 ''''''''''''''''''''''''''''''''''''''''

-To enable the file transfer mechanism, place two commands in the job’s submit description file:
+To enable the file transfer mechanism, place two commands in the job's submit description file:
 **should\_transfer\_files**\ :index:`should_transfer_files<single: should_transfer_files; submit commands>`
 and